juakali-networks/rdisc/README.md

 sudo ./rdisc -s

-Send three solicitation messages to all interfaces to quickly discover the connected routers (sent  to all-routers.mcast.net (224.0.0.2)).
+Send three solicitation messages to LAN (using the all-routers.mcast.net (224.0.0.2) asking if there is a router(224.0.0.2)).